coinflex-exchange/v2/source/includes/_v2_websocket.md

 Requires an authenticated websocket connection.
 Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderClosed etc......).

+This command can also be actioned via the trading GUI using the **Cancel** button next to an open order in the **Open Orders** blotter for both Spot and Derivative markets.

 <sub>**Request Parameters**</sub>

 Parameters | Type | Required | Description